 Friends and Family Program

 At DBT California, we are aware of the difficulties of having a loved one with emotional and behavioral difficulties.
-While many of these people are often described as “difficult” or “manipulative,” the DBT California team perceives them differently and understands the core of their emotional struggles.
-Our DBT for Friends and Family program is designed to help with medical and behavioral problems and learn skills to cope more effectively with the chaos and burnout that can accompany these problems.
+While many of these people are often described as “difficult” or “manipulative,” the DBT California team perceives them differently.
+We understand the core of their emotional struggles.
+Our DBT for Friends and Family program is designed to help with medical and behavioral problems.
+It also teaches skills to cope more effectively with the chaos and burnout that can accompany these problems.
 The 6-month program covers the following topics:

 Our DBT for Friends and Family Program also utilizes the Family Guidelines, published by the New England Personality Disorder Association to teach friends and families the following: